remnrem/luna-doc/docs/ref/simul.md

-The time series is stored as a channel in the internal EDF, i.e. it can be output with commands such as [`WRITE`] or [`MATRIX`] or fed into subsequent commands such as `PSD`.
+The time series is stored as a channel in the internal EDF, i.e. it can be output with commands such as [`WRITE`] or [`MATRIX`] or fed into subsequent commands such as [`PSD`](power-spectra.md#psd).

 !!! hint
-    It might often be convenient to use the _empty EDF_ feature of Luna when using `SIMUL`, i.e. if you want to create one or more signals from scratch.
+    It might often be convenient to use the _empty EDF_ feature of Luna when using [`SIMUL`](simul.md#simul), i.e. if you want to create one or more signals from scratch.
 Here, you specify `.` (period character) as the sample-list/file-name along with `--nr` and `--rs` on the command line, to give the number of records (`nr`) and the EDF record size (`rs`) respectively.
 Luna will then create an EDF of this duration (i.e. with headers specifying the length of the recording) but with 0 signals, i.e. a collection of empty records.
-    The `SIMUL` command will then create a new channel that will be of the desired duration (and sample rate given by the `sr` option).
+    The [`SIMUL`](simul.md#simul) command will then create a new channel that will be of the desired duration (and sample rate given by the `sr` option).

+<h3>Methods</h3>

+A stationary Gaussian time series with a prescribed power spectrum is generated using the spectral synthesis method.
+The target amplitude spectrum is constructed from the specified components — a 1/f background, discrete spectral peaks modeled as Gaussian bumps, or amplitudes read directly from a file — and interpolated as needed to the length required by the recording duration and sample rate.
+Random phases are independently and uniformly drawn for each frequency bin, and the corresponding complex Fourier coefficients are formed by combining the target amplitudes with these random phases.
+An inverse discrete Fourier transform then yields the time-domain signal.
+Non-stationarity can be approximated by applying the procedure to discrete "pulses" randomly placed within the recording, with non-pulse segments set to zero.
+When applied to an existing signal, the simulated series is either added sample-wise to the existing values or replaces them entirely.

 <h3>Parameters</h3>